fjsnow/bytes/README.md

 -   Install the dependencies with `bun install`
 -   Run `bun run start` to play.

+To first export your data from the remote server, run `ssh b.fjsn.io export >> save.json`

 ## Hosting a remote server

 To host a server